-Little Boy Blue: ITV drama recounts the story of a murder that shocked the nation
+Little Boy Blue: Hard-hitting drama recounts the story of a murder that shocked the nation

-The retelling of the events that followed the murder of 11-year-old Croxteth boy Rhys Jones is getting a second airing on ITV.
+The retelling of the events that followed the murder of 11-year-old Croxteth boy Rhys Jones are available to watch on BritBox.
 Here’s everything you need to know about the 2017 drama.

-The critically acclaimed drama Little Boy Blue, which told the story of the investigation into the 2007 murder of Liverpool youngster Rhys Jones, is being reshown on ITV.
+The critically acclaimed ITV drama Little Boy Blue, which told the story of the investigation into the 2007 murder of Liverpool youngster Rhys Jones, is now available to watch on BritBox.

 Here’s all you need to know about the four-part series.